JackDanna/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 These hobVermkins possess no treasure, but 1d4 of them carry bloodied sacks, each containing a severed dhampir head.
 These severed heads serve as trophies from the recent triumph of the hobVermkins over an dhampir hunting party.

 Clever characters might attempt to reason with Targor by encouraging him to regard himself as Grom's successor rather than his avenger.
-Targor has long aspired to lead the Mountainmaw tribe, and thus, he may refrain from killing the adventurers, provided one or more characters can achieve a CL 3 Communication Check check.
+Targor has long aspired to lead the Mountainmaw tribe, and thus, he may refrain from killing the adventurers, provided one or more characters can achieve a CL 3 Persuasion check.

 #### **Awarding Skill & Destiny Points**